jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 It turns out I had only created temporary aliases that existed in that sinlge CLI window only.
 To create global aliases that would persist in all future windows I needed to add them to my `.bash_profile`.

-On a mac, your `.bash_profile` file will be located in your home username folder.
-This will be a hidden file, so you'll need to show all hidden files.
-(To show or hide hidden files on a mac, press `CMD + Shft + . `)
+On a mac, the `.bash_profile` file will be located in your home username folder.
+This was a hidden file, so I needed to show all hidden files by pressing `CMD + Shft + . ` to find it.

-There is a chance you might not have a `.bash_profile` file already created on your computer, in which case you can create one and save it in your user folder.

 So in my `.bash_profile` I typed the exact same code as I'd typed the day before and saved the file.
 I closed down all my terminal windows and tested the alias in a fresh window and they worked.

 ## Other methods

-Atlassian has a good article that describes [how to set up your aliases through the gitconfig file](https://www.atlassian.com/git/tutorials/git-alias).
-I think if you were using bash aliases for a lot of different things, this would be the better method to follow.
-It would prevent alias double ups from differnt programs.
-It's not really an issue for me as I don't do a lot of non-git things in the terminal, but it may be something to consider.
+Over the next couple days (thanks to twitterverse) I found there are possibly better ways to do this.
+For example Atlassian has a good article that describes [how to set up your aliases through the gitconfig file](https://www.atlassian.com/git/tutorials/git-alias).
+Another fender mentioned putting the git aliases in a seperate alias file and then referencing that in your .bashrc file.

+I'm sure there are good reasons to choose one method over the other, but for now I'm happy with the way I've done mine.